-Despite its supremely elegant exterior, and its global importance in terms of industry, finance and fashion, Milan is sometimes viewed as less desirable as a travel destination than the history and culture laden classics of Rome, Florence and Venice.
+While it’s a renowned global centre for industry, finance and fashion, Milan is sometimes viewed as less desirable as a travel destination than the history and culture-laden Italian classics of Rome, Florence and Venice.

-But beneath the enigmatic, slightly aloof façade, courses the same passion for food, art, history and culture for which the Italians are renowned.
+However, beneath the enigmatic, slightly aloof façade of this city, courses the same passion for food, art, history and culture.
 Perhaps more so.
 Don’t worry, you’ll find plenty of reasons to innamorarsi di Milano.

 Here are ten top things to do in Milan.

-For top things to do in Milan, the Cathedral of Santa Maria Nascente (Il Duomo to the locals) should be first on your list.
+For top things to see and do in Milan, the Cathedral of Santa Maria Nascente (Il Duomo to the locals) should be at the top of your list.
 This exquisite Gothic cathedral, which took more than five centuries to complete, is a humbling piece of architecture with vast interiors so rich and ornate it’s almost impossible to take in.
 A walk on the roof, strolling between the spires and the sky, is a sublime and truly memorable experience.

 Your own dinner parties will never be the same after a viewing of one of the world’s most famous paintings: Leonardo da Vinci’s Last Supper.
 The Gothic exterior of the Santa Maria delle Grazie belies the priceless treasures it holds within — not just the magnificent fresco, but also the illuminated pages of the Codex Atlanticus, a collection of more than 1700 of da Vinci’s original drawings.
 Note: Due to the delicate nature of the fresco, visitor numbers are strictly limited so you’ll need to book way ahead.

-When in Rome, well, you know.
-But when in Milan… go to the opera!
-The Teatro alla Scala is the most esteemed opera house in the world and, if you’re not too fussy about where you sit, you can often get tickets at the box office.
-Whether you’re a classical music fan or not, trust me on this one; an evening of opera in this extraordinarily beautiful venue is a game changer – you may even have your very own Julia Roberts Pretty Woman experience…
+When in Rome, well, you know, but when in Milan, go to the opera!
+The Teatro alla Scala is the most esteemed opera house in the world and, if you’re not too fussy about where you sit, you can often get tickets at the box office for that night’s performance.
+Whether you’re a classical music fan or not, trust me on this one: an evening of opera in this extraordinarily beautiful venue is a game changer.
+You may even have your very own Julia Roberts moment from Pretty Woman…

 Just like the TARDIS, this lovely little church appears a whole lot bigger on the inside.
 Constructed on a tiny plot of land (all that was available in 1472) its architect, Donato Bramante, came up with an ingenious optical illusion, using Trompe-l’œil (a realistic 3-D effect) to make the interiors seem larger than reality.
 Beyond its quirkiness Santa Maria presso San Satiro is of great historical and cultural importance — and good fun too!